v-chat-sdk/vchat-v2-docs/docs/backend/apis.md

   assistance with the integration process, please don't hesitate to contact us.

 ## migrate old users

 - there are plan to migrate your old users to v chat if you already do the chat in firebase then you can migrate or any platform
 - you need to export all users in phases and import all to the mongo db collection named users the json must be with this format
+- the system will migrate only after you restart the `node app` make sure you restart the app after any migrations happen

 ```json
 [
   {